 For each of the contributing modelling frameworks, a reference card has been created highlighting the key features of the model.
-These reference cards are either based on information received from contributing modelling teams upon submission of scenarios to the SR1.5 database, or alternatively are drawn from the ADVANCE IAM wiki documentation, available at http://www.fp7-advance.eu/content/model-documentation, and updated.
+These reference cards are either based on information received from contributing modelling teams upon submission of scenarios to the SR1.5 database, or alternatively are drawn from the ADVANCE IAM wiki documentation, available at www.iamcdocumentation.eu (last accessed on 15 May 2018) and updated.
 These reference cards are provided in part 2 of this Supplementary Material.